 So a couple months ago I wrote about my love story with a basil plant and how I ended up loving it so much I froze it and made basil ice cubes.
 It’s freezing here in North Carolina and I have since killed it.
 But anyway, I promised a follow-up recipe using my beloved basil ice cubes and here it is.

-Loosely based on this Penne alla Caprese recipe by Lidia Bastianich, I swapped out the mozzarella to feed my feta cheese obsession and added a few of my frozen basil cubes.
+Loosely based on a Penne alla Caprese recipe by Lidia Bastianich, I swapped out the mozzarella to feed my feta cheese obsession and added a few of my frozen basil cubes.
 This pasta dish is really yummy and absolutely could not be easier to make.
-Guys, if you’re reading this, DON’T just dump sauce on the plate, join this grumpy geek gourmet and put a little love into your cooking this Valentine’s Day with simple ingredients and these few easy steps!
+Guys, if you’re reading this, DON’T just dump sauce on the plate, join Chef Jake and put a little love into your cooking this Valentine’s Day with simple ingredients and these few easy steps!

 - 1 pound feta cheese